dipen-yadav/dipen-yadav.github.io/_pages/supervision.md

  As a part of my PhD duties, I have supervised the theses of the following students:

+ <h3> Students for master's degree </h3>

+- Laura Luckert - *Comparing Modular Approaches for Parameter-Efficient Fine-Tuning*

+- Pascal Guldener - *Transferring a Multiliningual Language Model to a New Script using Unsupervised Distributional Cross-Lingual Mapping*

  <h3> Students for bachelor's degree </h3>

 - Michael Anzer - *Comparing Unsupervised and Supervised Approaches for Kannada/English Bilingual Word Embeddings*